-As of 10g Release 2 (10.1.2.0.2), the Oracle Internet Directory SDK includes a centralized user provisioning API, which enables you to manage users and their application properties in the Oracle Identity Management infrastructure.
+The Oracle Internet Directory SDK includes an Oracle Directory Integration Platform user provisioning API, which enables you to manage users and their application properties in the Oracle Identity Management infrastructure.
 This chapter describes the main features of the API and explains how to use them.